My Story with ME/cfs

 I increased my work hours.
 Well you would, wouldn’t you?

-In summer 2004 had a very bad cold prior to some time off from work.
+I had a very bad cold prior to some time off from work.
 It wouldn’t shift.
 I went to see a GP again.
 Nothing.
 Take supplements containing copper was the only help suggested.
 I dragged myself in and out of that consultation, then dragged myself back to work.
+Strangely enough the same Doctor came into the library where I worked and saw me drag myself to the counter to check their books in.
+Any recollection of me was not there.

 The infection was only finally detected because I requested an ultrasound.
 I knew something was wrong.
 The wonderful and extremely thorough technician rang the alarm bell, telling me that this needed to be attended to without delay.
 I was still met with disbelief, even though the scan detailed everything.
+To say I was angry is an understatement.
+But I didn’t express it.
 I am so grateful to that technician, and the many others, who really know their stuff.

 My immune system went on to take a battering with antibiotic, after antibiotic.
 Infection after infection.
 I still have the list of those meds I cannot tolerate always to hand.